DNS Proxywall blocking does not take effect right away

 *.verigio.com 192.168.1.1,192.168.1.2 PermanentHostAddressCategory # case-insensitive match to verigio.com and all subdomains

-To clear DNS cache within Safari:
+• To clear the DNS cache in Safari:

 b) Click the menu item Develop->Empty Caches.